elisemjoen/Power-Consumption/README.md

 The data set comprises four key columns:
 Time, representing hours in Coordinated
-Universal Time (UTC); Location, denot- ing the largest city within the relevant price area and serving as a representative sample of the area’s weather; Consump- tion, indicating the average hourly en- ergy consumption measured in megawatts
+Universal Time (UTC); Location, denoting the largest city within the relevant price area and serving as a representative sample of the area’s weather; Consumption, indicating the average hourly en- ergy consumption measured in megawatts
-(MW); and Temperature, offering the weather forecast for the specified location at the respective hour, expressed in de- grees Celsius and available at the time of forecasting.
+(MW); and Temperature, offering the weather forecast for the specified location at the respective hour, expressed in degrees Celsius and available at the time of forecasting.